-Elon Musk Is Remaking the Night Sky
+The Night Sky Will Never Be the Same

 For Harvey Liszt, the case of the Starlink satellites feels like déjà vu.

 Liszt specializes in radio astronomy, a field that has experienced more than its share of satellite-related headaches.
-The first GPS satellites, launched in the late 1970s, spewed signals across the radio spectrum, including the bands that astronomers like Liszt used to scan the universe, and interfered with their observations.
-“Without very strict regulation, it’s all too easy for users of the radio spectrum to spill over into each other’s spectrum,” Liszt said.
+The first GPS satellites, launched in the late 1970s, spewed signals across the radio spectrum, including the bands that astronomers like Liszt use to scan the universe, and interfered with their observations.
+“Without very strict regulation, it’s all too easy for users of the radio spectrum to spill over into each other’s spectrum,” Liszt says.

 So astronomers started pushing regulators to bring GPS technology in line.
-The United States has controlled use of radio spectrum since the early 20th century, when it became clear that too much noise could garble emergency messages from ships in distress or other long-distance cries for help.
-The International Telecommunication Union, which coordinates the global use of the radio spectrum, had been established decades earlier, in 1865.
+The United States has controlled use of the radio spectrum since the early 20th century, when it became clear that too much noise could garble emergency messages from ships in distress and other long-distance cries for help.
+The International Telecommunication Union, which coordinates global use of the radio spectrum, had been established decades earlier, in 1865.
 By the time radio astronomers had to worry about GPS satellites, the idea that satellite operators had to play by oversight rules was well understood.

-Before Starlink launched, SpaceX coordinated with the National Science Foundation and its radio astronomy observatories to make sure there wouldn’t be any overlap.
+Before Starlink launched, SpaceX coordinated with the National Science Foundation and its radio-astronomy observatories to make sure there wouldn’t be any overlap.
 Unfortunately for optical astronomers, there is no such framework when it comes to the brightness of satellites—no international body in Geneva, let alone a dedicated agency in the United States.
 The Federal Communications Commission’s regulatory realm spans communication networks across multiple industries, which means its oversight includes, oddly enough, both satellites and offensive Super Bowl commercials.
 But while American satellites need the agency’s permission to launch, the FCC does not regulate the appearance of those satellites once they’re in orbit.

 From the ground, Starlink satellites appear as points of light moving from west to east, like a string of tiny pearls across the dark sky.
 (Some people have even mistaken them for UFOs.)
 The satellites are at their brightest after launch, before they spread out and rise in altitude, and are visible even in the middle of cities.
-They appear dimmer after a few months, when they reach their final orbits, about 342 miles (550 kilometers) up, but even then, they can still be seen in darker areas, away from the glare of light pollution.
+They appear dimmer after a few months, when they reach their final orbit, about 342 miles (550 kilometers) up, but even then they can still be seen in darker areas, away from the glare of light pollution.

-In the months since they first launched, the Starlink satellites have been essentially photo-bombing ground-based telescopes.
-Their reflectiveness can saturate detectors, overwhelming them, which can ruin frames and leaves ghost imprints on others.
-Vivienne Baldassare’s work depends on comparing images taken night after night and looking for nearly imperceptible variations of light; the slightest shifts could reveal the existence of a black hole at the center of a glittering, distant galaxy.
+In the months since they first launched, the Starlink satellites have been essentially photobombing ground-based telescopes.
+Their reflectiveness can saturate detectors, overwhelming them, which can ruin frames and leave ghost imprints on others.
+Vivienne Baldassare’s work depends on comparing images taken night after night and looking for nearly imperceptible variations in light; the slightest shifts could reveal the existence of a black hole at the center of a glittering, distant galaxy.
 Baldassare, an astronomer at Yale, can’t see behind the streak of a satellite.
 “You can’t just subtract that off,” she says.
-Some objects, like comets, are better viewed during dawn and dusk when there’s just enough sunlight to illuminate them.
+Some objects, such as comets, are better viewed during dawn and dusk, when there’s just enough sunlight to illuminate them.
 But because they orbit close to Earth, the Starlink satellites can be seen during these hours, too; imagine missing a comet as it passes uncomfortably close to Earth because of too many satellites.

-SpaceX is “actively working with leading astronomy groups from around the world to make sure their work isn’t affected,” says the company’s spokesperson James Gleeson.
+SpaceX is “actively working with leading astronomy groups from around the world to make sure their work isn’t affected,” says the company’s spokesperson, James Gleeson.
 To that end, one satellite in a batch of 60 launched in early January with experimental coating that might make it less reflective.
 Engineers won’t know how well it worked until the satellite reaches its final orbit.

-As it waits for that data, SpaceX has continued to launch dozens of the original satellites.
+As it waits for those data, SpaceX has continued to launch dozens of the original satellites.
 The company wants to deploy more than 1,500 satellites in 2020 alone, which means launches could come every few weeks.
 On top of those, the company OneWeb is scheduled to launch a batch of its own internet satellites this week; the proposed constellation of about 650 will fly at higher altitudes, which might have the paradoxical effect of being too dim to see from the ground but bright enough for telescopes to spot well into the night.
 And Jeff Bezos’s Amazon has asked the FCC for permission to someday launch a network of 3,200 internet satellites.
 In a few years’ time, three companies alone might transform the space around Earth, with SpaceX leading the pack.

-Some astronomers say that SpaceX should stop launching Starlinks until engineers find a fix for their brightness, while others, including Seitzer—who is working with SpaceX engineers—say the optical astronomy community could probably live with about 1,500 of them.
-Well beyond that, it would become harder to dodge bright satellites and capture good, unblemished data.
+Some astronomers say that SpaceX should stop launching Starlink satellites until engineers find a fix for their brightness, while others, including Seitzer—who is working with SpaceX engineers—say the optical-astronomy community could probably live with about 1,500 of them.
+Well beyond that, dodging bright satellites and capturing good, unblemished data would become harder.

 “We can’t wait for the regulations, for new rules to be drafted, for the comment periods,” Seitzer says.
 “We have to work with the companies right now to try to convince them of the value of making their satellites as faint as possible.”

 The FCC has approved the launch of 12,000 Starlink satellites so far, and SpaceX wants to launch 30,000 more.
 (The agency did not respond to questions about whether it should be responsible for controlling the brightness of satellites.)
 By the end of this year, the company’s operational satellites in orbit could outnumber all other satellites combined.
 That would be a tremendous, wholesale change to the night sky; one company in one country would have made an immense impact on a borderless piece of nature that everyone on Earth can access.
-But when SpaceX filled out its application to the FCC, it marked “no” on a question asking whether the project would have “a significant environmental impact”—which meant there was no review of the satellites’ potential effects.
+But when SpaceX filled out its application to the FCC, it marked “No” on a question asking whether the project would have “a significant environmental impact”—which meant there was no review of the satellites’ potential effects.
 Perhaps the surprisingly bright appearance of the Starlink satellites in the night sky, which astronomers could argue counts as an environmental impact, could have been known before launch.

 It might seem easy to wave away astronomers’ concerns as the hand-wringing of a small group.
-A couple hundred shiny satellites have little to no bearing on the daily lives of most people, who already can’t see the night sky as it truly is because of artificial light pollution.
-Aside from coordinating with commercial companies directly, it’s unclear what astronomers can do, either.
-They doubt average citizens are going to call their congressperson about Starlink satellites.
+A couple hundred shiny satellites have little to no bearing on the daily lives of most people, who already can’t see the night sky as it truly is, because of artificial-light pollution.
+Aside from coordinating with commercial companies directly, it’s unclear what astronomers can do either.
+They doubt that average citizens are going to call their congressperson about Starlink satellites.
 They could sue the FCC and perhaps force the agency to consider environmental reviews, as the American Bird Conservancy did when it became apparent that the lights on communication towers could disorient migratory birds.
 As Jessica Rosenworcel, an FCC commissioner, said herself last year, when the agency approved the Starlink constellation: “This rush to develop new space opportunities requires new rules.
 Despite the revolutionary activity in our atmosphere, the regulatory frameworks we rely on to shape these efforts are dated.”

-Stanek’s point, illustrated by his neighbor’s shed, is that mega-constellations alter the aesthetics and the value of the night sky in an unavoidable way.
-“We can’t opt out,” he says.
+Stanek’s point, illustrated by his neighbor’s shed, is that mega-constellations alter the aesthetics and value of the night sky in an unavoidable way.
+“We can’t opt out,” he said.
 “If I get sick and tired of living in Columbus, Ohio, I could move out to a remote cabin and disconnect from the internet.
 But here, everybody on the entire Earth that ever wants to look at the sky has to look at the Starlink satellites.”
 Obviously not everyone can pick up and relocate to the woods to experience the unobscured beauty of the sky.
 But there still are, for now, places where you’d expect not to see artificial stars passing overhead.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.